 Diverting time and financial resources to surveys like this is something most companies think is burdensome.
 Slowing operations and pulling people from mission-critical functions is something no company wants to do, regardless of how well-resourced they are.
 What is more burdensome than having cash walk right out the door because an employee knows they won’t be caught?
 Clayton & McKervey can help you ease those burdens not only by helping to survey the current environment for fraud, but also by reinforcing the best practices for fraud prevention.

 Whether payroll, disbursement, or otherwise, having a team of forensic accountants on your side can be an asset to any company, especially in a time where the margin of error matters more than ever.
-For additional information, call us at 248.208.8860 or click here to contact us.
-We look forward to speaking with you soon.
+Contact us today to learn more.

 *The example above is for illustrative purposes only and does not reference a real client situation.